apache/parquet-format/Encryption.md

 #### 4.4.1 AAD_Prefix
-A file writer passes an optional AAD_Prefix string upon file creation, that allows to differentiate it from other files and datasets.
+A file writer passes an optional AAD_Prefix string upon file creation, that allows to differentiate it from other files.
 The reader should know this string apriori, or should be able to retrieve and verify it, using a convention accepted in the organization.
-An optional aad_metadata can be specified in a file - to help a reader retrieve the AAD prefix string used for file enciphering.
+An optional `aad_metadata` byte array can be specified in a file - to help a reader retrieve the AAD prefix string used for file enciphering.
 The aad_metadata  field can be empty, since readers might know apriori a right AAD_Prefix for each file.
 Alternatively, the aad_metadata  can contain hints that help readers to get the right AAD prefix.
 Yet another option is to keep the AAD_Prefix itself